 - Map Updates and Flood Insurance - Spanish

-FEMA has updated the National Flood Insurance Program's (NFIP) pricing methodology using a system called Risk Rating 2.0.
+FEMA has updated the National Flood Insurance Program's (NFIP) pricing methodology using a new Pricing Approach.
 The methodology enables FEMA to deliver rates that are actuarily sound, equitable, easier to understand and better reflect a property’s flood risk.
 FEMA implemented the system using a phased approach to rolling out the new rates.

-Current National Flood Insurance Program policyholders can contact their insurance company or insurance agent at any time to learn more about what Risk Rating 2.0-Equity in Action means to them.
+Current National Flood Insurance Program policyholders can contact their insurance company or insurance agent at any time to learn more about what the new Pricing Approach means to them.

 New policies beginning Oct.
-1, 2021, will be subject to the new rating methodology.
+1, 2021, were subject to the new rating methodology.
 Also beginning Oct.
-1, existing policyholders eligible for renewal will be able to take advantage of immediate decreases in their premiums.
+1, existing policyholders eligible for renewal were able to take advantage of immediate decreases in their premiums.

-All remaining policies renewing on or after April 1, 2022, will be subject to the new rating methodology.
+All remaining policies renewing on or after April 1, 2022, are subject to the new rating methodology.